 Medical school applicants often wonder whether they should update schools with new information after submitting their application.
 This “update letter” can serve several purposes and is an important vehicle for keeping the medical schools informed as the application year unfolds.
-But applicants often wonder what merits sending an update to the medical schools.
+Applicants often wonder what merits sending an update to the medical schools; only significant additions to your application should be reported.
 The following list includes the chief items of interest for the medical schools.

 Honors or Awards: If an honor or award is achieved since submitting the application the medical schools should be informed.